On-Premise vs Cloud ERP: What is Cloud-Based ERP and Why Your Company Needs it?

 Implementation

-A number of best practices can help facilitate the implementation of a cloud ERP solution.
+A number of best practices can help facilitate the ERP implementation of a cloud ERP solution.
 These include building the business case for this change to obtain support from decision makers.
 This process should include highlighting the benefits of cloud ERP, especially the cost savings.
 It should also include the potential challenges and the plans for overcoming these challenges.
 A business case for ERP should also discuss the resources needed to implement cloud ERP, including personnel, time and money.

 Early planning is one of the most effective investments you can make when moving your ERP capability to the cloud, which should include documentation and training.
 It’s also important to check in with team members frequently and follow up with anyone who has questions you can’t immediately.
 This approach ensures that all team members are prepared to succeed in using the new cloud ERP tools.
 You should also keep IT staff informed about the changes they can expect, including when and how these changes will occur, which can help avoid pushback on the transition.
 A consultant that specializes in ERP migration can also be a good investment if you need additional support with this process.